Timeless & Timely

 More than just affecting our circadian rhythms, these experts suggested that another hour of dark toward the beginning of the day is inherently more dangerous, particularly with schoolchildren out and about while commuters make their way to work.

-We still have a year to settle the debate, so we’ll see where the bill finally lands when the clock runs out.
+Nothing has been finalized, so we’ll see where the bill finally lands when the clock runs out.

 You may have heard the phrase “the days are long but the years are short” regarding the cruel irony of parenting.